cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ## Input Validation {#input-validation}

-Since messages between server and clients are usually sent as an opaque byte array, a validation process is required to detect malformed or invalid inputs of the protocol.
+Since messages are serialized before transmission between client and server, deserialization is followed by input validation to prevent malformed or invalid invalid inputs from being used in the protocol.
 The DeserializeElement and DeserializeScalar functions instantiated for a particular prime-order group corresponding to a ciphersuite MUST adhere to the description in {{pog}}.
 This section describes how input validation